-□ Open the Time > SNTP > Client dialog. □ Set the SNTP operation mode.
-In the Configuration frame, select one of the following values in the Mode field: ▶ unicast The device sends requests to an SNTP server and expects a response from this server. broadcast The device waits for Broadcast messages from SNTP servers on the network.
-To synchronize the time only once, mark the Disable client after successful sync checkbox.
-After synchronization, the device disables the SNTP Client function.
-The table displays the SNTP server to which the SNTP client sends a request in Unicast operation mode.
-The table contains up to four SNTP server definitions. □ To add a table entry, click the button. □ Specify the connection data of the SNTP server. □ To enable the function, select the on radio button in the Operation frame. ☐ To save the changes temporarily, click the ✓ button.
+- □ Open the Time > SNTP > Client dialog. - $\hfill\square$ Set the SNTP operation mode. - In the Configuration frame, select one of the following values in the Mode field: - unicast - The device sends requests to an SNTP server and expects a response from this server. - The device waits for Broadcast messages from SNTP servers on the network. - □ To synchronize the time only once, mark the Disable client after successful sync checkbox.
+After synchronization, the device disables the SNTP Client function. - The table displays the SNTP server to which the SNTP client sends a request in Unicast operation mode.
+The table contains up to four SNTP server definitions. - \Box To add a table entry, click the \blacksquare button. - □ Specify the connection data of the SNTP server. - □ To enable the function, select the On radio button in the Operation frame. - \Box To save the changes temporarily, click the \checkmark button. - ▶ The State field displays the current status of the SNTP Client function.